theNewDynamic/aba-icc/_cases-events/bemba-et-al----jean-pierre-bemba-gombo---sentencing.md

 youtube_id:
 ---

 Jean-Pierre Bemba Gombo was sentenced to one year imprisonment and EUR 300,000 fine.
-The imprisonment sentence will be served after the other sentence in the main case, The Prosecutor v.
-Bemba.